Pixeluted/KrampUI/README.md

 You will need to join any game and then the title should go green, this is because krampui uses autoexec with websocket to provide execution within the UI.

 ### I upgraded to version that uses acedia.gg but now I get error "Could not retrieve login token" (Applies only when acedia.gg is used)
-Firstly, click the logout button in krampui and enter your login token again, if that wont help, remove the loader that is located in `%appdata%/KrampUI` the loader is first exe in that folder, then restart krampui and try it again.
+Firstly, click the logout button in krampui and enter your login details again, if that wont help, remove the loader that is located in `%appdata%/KrampUI` the loader is first exe in that folder, then restart krampui and try it again.

 ### Where is the scripts and autoexec folder?
 It's located at ``%appdata%/KrampUI``, or just press the folder icon on the UI and navigate one folder up.